manojadhikari22/SWAPI-Project/README.md

 Requirements:
 Data requirements, Programming requirements and Design requirements.
-Languages: Use HTML, CSS, and JavaScript.
+Languages: Uses HTML, CSS, and JavaScript.

 Deployment:
 1.Netlify
-2.Firebase

 Contributing:
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.